noahleavi11/midterm-1-noahleavi11/README.md

 - allow the user to type a word/phrase/title of book into a search field and on submit, display all the results
 - for each book found, display the title, author, publish date, cover image, and an option to "favorite" that book
 - In a separate location on the page (or on another page) display all the "favorited" books.
 If the user unfavorites a book in the list, remove it from the list
+- Host and deploy your site on firebase

 Some API calls that will helpful: